valohai/docs/source/tutorials/quickstart/quickstart-deployments.rst

 .. admonition:: Note
     :class: seealso

-    This tutorial is a part of our :ref:`quickstart` series.
+    This tutorial continues from where the :ref:`learning-paths-fundamentals` left off.
 ..

 You can deploy a trained model for online inference using Valohai deployments.